renn0xtek9/Arithmos/doc/visual-programming/source/loading-your-data/index.rst

 Data from Google Sheets
 -----------------------

-Orange can read data from Google Sheets, as long as it conforms to the data presentation rules we have presented above.
+Arithmos can read data from Google Sheets, as long as it conforms to the data presentation rules we have presented above.
 In Google Sheets, copy the shareable link (Share button, then Get shareable link) and paste it in the `Data File / URL` box of the File widget.
 For a taste, here's one such link you can use: `http://bit.ly/1J12Tdp <http://bit.ly/1J12Tdp>`_, and the way we have entered it in the **File** widget:

 .. image:: File-Google-Sheet.png
     :align: center